Goodpics - stock.adobe.com

 By working with existing banking companies that have already jumped through all the regulatory hoops, Google can avoid huge costs.

 Google executive Caesar Sengupta told the Wall Street Journal: “Our approach is going to be to partner deeply with banks and the financial system.”
 He added: “It may be the slightly longer path, but it’s more sustainable.”

 However, will it be quicker to get started but longer for Google to put its DNA into the banking sector?

 Back in 2014, analyst Forrester proposed this partnering model as the best way forward for companies such as Google trying to enter the banking sector.
 In its report Why Google bank won’t happen, Forrester said the high costs and strict regulation of setting up a traditional bank – alongside advertising revenue coming from banks – would push internet firms into roles that supported the relationship between banks and their customers.

 Recently, we have seen how Apple’s work with Goldman Sachs on a credit card has seen the latter – as issuing bank – give $10bn in credit to Apple Card users since August.

-That is why Gareth Lodge, analyst at Celent, believes that what is known of Google’s plans in the banking sector are interesting, but not unexpected.
+That is why Gareth Lodge, an analyst at Celent, believes that what is known of Google’s plans in the banking sector are interesting, but not unexpected.
 “I think them using a banking partner makes sense,” he said.
 “The regulatory aspect shouldn’t be underestimated.”

 There is a significant opportunity for Google, added Lodge.
-The US retail banking sector has not seen anything like the number of neobanks that the UK has, and Google could spur consumers to change their bank suppliers, he said.
+The US retail banking sector has not seen anything like the number of neobanks that the UK has, and Google could spur consumers to change their banking suppliers, he said.

 Read more about Google Bank theory